What It’s Like Losing My Mind’s Eye

 In the winter of 1997, I was a healthy but stretched-too-thin working mother with a job in Washington, DC, a husband, and two young children.
 I had an epiphany that maybe I should be doing just one job, taking care of my kids, and my husband could take care of us.
-Long story short…I quit my job with visions of a “soccer mom” floating in my head and less than six months’ later had a stroke; lost part of my peripheral vision and for purposes of this story, lost my ability to visualize anything.
-This is what it’s like losing your mind’s eye.
+Long story short…I quit my job with visions of a “soccer mom” floating in my head, and less than six months later had a stroke.
+I lost part of my peripheral vision and, for the purposes of this story, lost my ability to visualize anything.
+This is what it’s like losing my mind’s eye.

 Until it happens, you don’t really think about how all your memories are stored as images, not words or thoughts.
-At first, I was more alarmed at how all my memories had been just wiped out.
-I was mesmerized by this slideshow playing constantly in my head until the reel finished and the screen went black.
-Even in the midst of this, it occurred to me that maybe this was what people who had a near-death experience referred to as seeing their “life flash before their eyes.”
-Surely in the process of near-death, vision cells were dying and maybe giving off a burst of imagery in those final moment.
+At first, I was more alarmed at how all my memories had just been wiped out.
+I was mesmerized by this slideshow constantly playing in my head until the reel finished and the screen went black.
+Even amid this, it occurred to me that maybe this was what people who had a near-death experience referred to as seeing their “life flash before their eyes.”
+Surely in the process of near-death, vision cells were dying and maybe giving off a burst of imagery in those final moments.

-But life went on and I adjusted, all the while unaware that there were others like me.
-It was not until June 23, 2015, that I read an article in the New York Times about Dr. Adam Zeman from Exeter who was researching this absence of a mind’s eye and giving it a name: aphantasia.
+But life went on, and I adjusted, all the while unaware that there were others like me.
+It was not until June 23, 2015, that I read an article in the New York Times about Dr. Adam Zeman from Exeter, who was researching this absence of a mind’s eye and giving it a name: aphantasia.
 I contacted him and was able to contribute to the research he is doing.
-It was strangely comforting answering questions on his survey which captured my experience.
+It was strangely comforting to answer questions on his survey, which captured my experience.

 I must say that aphantasia is not without its advantages.
-For someone who previously could not watch scary movies, I now watch the grisliest horror films with no fear of nightmares.
+For someone who previously could not watch scary movies, I now watch the grisliest horror films without fear of nightmares.
 I have a plausible built-in excuse for conveniently “not remembering” things.
-And after 25 years of not stepping foot in my late parents’ home and the house I grew up in, I was able to visit without the sadness that would have resulted from visually remembering living there.
+And after 25 years of not stepping foot in my late parents’ home and the house I grew up in, I could visit without the sadness that would have resulted from visually remembering living there.
 For me, out of sight is truly out of mind.